Doing the Martin Shuffle (with your iPod)

 The Value Iteration Algorithm

-To update the value for a state, we take the expected value of the best action.
-The expected value of Sequential is still the absolute value of s - t.
+To update the value for a state, we check to see if we could do better by switching to the Shuffle strategy.
 The expected value of Shuffle is the cost T of shuffling and identifying the resulting song, plus the average value of the V[r] for each possible resulting state r (which I originally thought was every state except the current state, but an interesting article by Brian E. Hansen convinced me that it is possible to randomly skip from a song to the same song).

 A.A.
 Markov